Jonathan (iony) Mikler

 Other projects:

-2. Diffusion Models to Generate (guided and not) 16x16 game sprites.
+3. Diffusion Models to Generate (guided and not-guided) 16x16 game sprites.

 Main Project: Windowed Hierarchichal Cooperative A* Multi-Agent Planning.video, Code

-• Uses a hierarchical approach to solve the problem, where a high-level planner assigns subgoals to agents and an agent-level planner solves the pathfinding problem.
+• Uses a hierarchical task planner.
+A high-level planner assigns subgoals to agents and each agent solves its own pathfinding problem.

-• To solve conflicts, the planner uses a windowed approach, where agents are allowed to replan their paths within a time frame if they collide with other agents.
+• To solve conflicts, the planner uses a time-windowed approach; Agents involved in a plan conflict are allowed to replan their paths within a time frame.

 Main Project: Probabilistic Deformable Models for Image Segmentation.
 Poster

-2. A Midsummer’s Bayesian Dream: Something cool I learned in a logical theories class (Under process…)
+3. A Midsummer’s Bayesian Dream: Something cool I learned in a logical theories class (In progress…)

-I develop on a need-to-have basis this shell toolboxes:
+I develop on a need-to-have basis this shell toolbox:

 1. Generic Shell Toolbox: Shell Toolbox